 Growing Tough Crops: Calibrachoa

-1. Interveinal Chlorosis of New Growth
+1. Interveinal Chlorosis of Calibrachoa New Growth

-Unfortunately, constant feeding calibrachoa at high rates just to get enough iron, produces soft, stretched growth.
-It may be better to reduce the constant fertilizer application rate to 150-200 ppm nitrogen and apply an iron chelate once per month to compensate for reduced iron levels or use a complete fertilizer that provides elevated iron levels and better iron chelates.
+Unfortunately, constant feeding calibrachoa at high rates just to get enough iron produces soft, stretched growth.
+It may be better to reduce the constant fertilizer application rate to 150-200 ppm nitrogen and apply an iron chelate once per month.
+It will compensate for reduced iron levels.
+Another option is to use a complete fertilizer that provides elevated iron levels and better iron chelates.

-"Calibrachoa exhibiting iron deficiency symptoms.
-Source: Premier Tech Horticulture"
+Calibrachoa exhibiting iron deficiency symptoms.
+Source: Premier Tech.

 New Leaf Interveinal Chlorosis = Iron Deficiency?

 Interveinal chlorosis can also be a symptom of manganese deficiency.
-This will be obvious when after applying an iron chelate, the plant temporarily has some improvement in foliar color but then after a few days shows more severe chlorosis.
-Before assuming that an iron deficiency is occurring, test the growing medium and tissue to confirm the problem prior to adding iron chelates.
+To verify if this is the issue, apply an iron chelate.
+If the plant temporarily shows some improvement in foliar color but then after a few days shows more severe chlorosis, manganese deficiency is likely the problem.

-Calibrachoa are sensitive to root diseases caused by Pythium and Thielaviopsis, or black root rot.
-Both pathogens need high moisture conditions to survive, so plants that are likely to be attacked are those that are staying too wet or are overwatered.
-Use a growing medium such as PRO-MIX HP BIOFUNGICIDE* + MYCORRHIZAE which has lower water retention, good drainage and the added benefit of BIOFUNGICIDE™* to help suppress root disease.
+We recommend - using a growing medium such as PRO-MIX HP BIOFUNGICIDE* + MYCORRHIZAE which has lower water retention, good drainage and the added benefit of BIOFUNGICIDE™* to help suppress root disease.
 Remember to allow the growing medium surface to turn light brown to tan as an indicator of when to water.

 *BIOFUNGICIDE is only available in the United States.
 All BIOFUNGICIDE products are available under BIOSTIMULANT in Canada and Latin America.
 For more information, ask your Sales Representative.

-"Calibrachoa with Pythium root rot disease.
-Source: Premier Tech Horticulture"
+Calibrachoa with Pythium root rot disease.
+Source: Premier Tech.

 Try to encourage good airflow to aid in the dry-down of the growing medium and maintain normal fertility levels to keep the plants actively growing.
-Avoid reusing containers unless they have been cleaned of debris and then properly sanitized.
+Avoid reusing containers unless they have been cleaned of debris and properly sanitized.

 Problems can occur with any crop at any time.
-It is best to be proactive and adjust cultural practices to minimize problems with calibrachoa and other crops.
+Be proactive and adjust cultivation practices to minimize problems with calibrachoa (‘Million Bells’) and other crops.

 Jose Chen Lopez

-PRO-MIX® is a registered trademark of Premier Horticulture Ltd.
+PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.